Prepaid funeral plans

 -

-The big boon of funeral plans is that you pay today's costs, even if funerals are more expensive when you die
+You pay today's price for a funeral plan, even if funerals are more expensive when you die

-However, some costs that are considered to be from a third party (such as cremation fees) may have risen, plus your family might have to pay extra depending on what guarantees were or weren't in the funeral plan contract, so you need to check before taking out a plan.
+However, some costs are considered to be from a third party (such as cremation fees).
+If these have risen and aren't covered in full by your plan, your loved ones might be required to make up the difference.
+They might have to cover even more depending on what other guarantees were or weren't in the funeral plan contract – so you need to check carefully what's included before taking out a plan.

 -